Health

 1. I changed my drinking ware.

 In the past, I’ve tried different water bottles: plastic, silicone, stainless steel, etc. but never liked the taste of them.
 I thought maybe glass would work, because it’s neutral in taste, so bought a glass bottle and glass straw.
 I didn’t like using them.
 I’m not sure why.
 The clinking noise bothered me and I didn’t like the mouth feel of the straw.
-I know… I’m a bit weird.
+I know… I’m a bit weird and picky.

 2. I changed my water filter.